---

 )

-2. Write to a temporary file and load it to MotherDuck using a COPY command
+## 2. write to a temporary file and load with `COPY`

-When you have a large dataset, another method is to write your data to temporary files and load it to MotherDuck using a COPY command.
+When you have a large dataset, another method is to write your data to temporary files and load it to MotherDuck using a `COPY` command.
 This also works great if you have existing data on a blob storage like AWS S3, Google Cloud Storage or Azure Blob Storage as you will benefit from cloud network speed.

 import pyarrow as pa